 DISCUSSION

 The present study provides detailed analyses of objectively measured PA in a multinational sample of 1001 patients with COPD.
-The principal findings were that, in patients with COPD, daily PA measures and hourly patterns vary considerably after stratification for clinical characteristics, such as age, BMI, and mMRC dyspnea grade.
+The principal findings were that, in patients with COPD, daily PA measures and hourly patterns vary considerably after stratification for clinical characteristics.
 Also, patients with COPD exhibit PA hourly patterns at lower intensities in comparison with healthy subjects.
 Furthermore, patients with COPD can be clustered based on daily PA measures, with 5 clusters being identified, each with distinct PA measures and hourly patterns.
-Of note, a subgroup of patients with importantly compromised PA measures was observed (i.e., cluster 1).

-Daily PA measures, PA hourly patterns, and clinical characteristics
+Daily PA measures and PA hourly patterns in COPD

-Our results clearly show that PA is a heterogeneous outcome in patients with COPD, corroborating previous findings (1, 34, 35).
-Distinct daily PA measures were found after stratification for age (< or ≥ 67 years), gender (male or female), BMI (underweight to obese), mMRC dyspnea grade (0 to 4), LTOT (yes or no), DLCO (< or ≥ 51% predicted), ADO index (< or ≥ 4 points), GOLD grades (1 to 4) and GOLD groups (A to D) (Tables E3-E11).
-Our findings are broadly corroborated by previous literature on the determinants of PA in patients with COPD, as recently summarized by Gimeno-Santos et al (36).
+Our results clearly show that PA is a heterogeneous outcome in patients with COPD, corroborating previous findings (1, 34, 35)(ADDrefGimeno-Santos2014).
+Distinct daily PA measures were found after stratification for most clinical characteristics investigated in our study (Table E3-E11).
 Interestingly, comparable time in very light and moderate-to-vigorous intensities was found between GOLD groups A and C, and B and D (Table E11).
 This suggests that symptoms, which discriminated between groups A/C and B/D, are better associated with PA measures than the degree of airflow limitation, which discriminated between groups A/B and C/D. Nonetheless, the influence of the GOLD 2011 classification on PA hourly patterns was less evident.
-Only age, BMI, mMRC dyspnea grade, and ADO index scores seemed to associate with PA hourly patterns (Figures 2 and E1).
-The stratification for GOLD grades (1 to 4) did not associate with PA hourly patterns, and this was supported by a weak association between FEV1 and the time in moderate-to-vigorous intensity (Figure 3).
-These findings and those of previous research suggest that the degree of airflow limitation only modestly determine PA in patients with COPD (1, 9, 10).
+In fact, only age, BMI, mMRC dyspnea grade, and ADO index scores seemed to associate with PA hourly patterns (Figures 2 and E1).

-Healthy subjects versus patients with COPD